stephencweiss/stephencharlesweiss.com/content/blog/2019-07-19/psql-sequences.md

 | '4' | 'Chrysler'  | false     |
 | '5' | 'Batmobile' | true      |

-The biggest lesson I had in learning about Sequences is: if you choose to use a sequence - it’s better to _always_ use it.
-By creating a Sequence, Postgres keeps track of where I am — but in order for that to work as expected, I shouldn’t do math that’s hidden from Postgres.
+The biggest lesson I had in learning about Sequences is: if you choose to use a sequence - it's better to _always_ use it.
+By creating a Sequence, Postgres keeps track of where I am — but in order for that to work as expected, I shouldn't do math that's hidden from Postgres.

-For example - I thought that I could just insert records into the table and Postgres would pick up where I left off — this wasn’t the case (which makes sense).
-That’s why the initial load of the table should use the sequence, just like all future `INSERT` calls.
+For example - I thought that I could just insert records into the table and Postgres would pick up where I left off — this wasn't the case (which makes sense).
+That's why the initial load of the table should use the sequence, just like all future `INSERT` calls.

-I’ve also put together a DB-Fiddle to show how it works.<sup>3</sup>
+I've also put together a DB-Fiddle to show how it works.<sup>3</sup>

 ## Footnotes